 3. Include Sample Search Query for User Reference:

 It is an excellent idea to incorporate a sample search query in the Search box input field to let the users have an idea of what they can search.
 With HTML5 designers can easily inside the input field include text as a placeholder.
 If there is search functionality for multiple criteria, explain using the input hint pattern.
 Though at the same time ensure that limit your hint to just some words, otherwise, the cognitive load will get increased.

 4. Keep Initial User’s Query in The Search Box:

-Don’t erase the original search query that user made.
+Don’t erase the original search query that the user made.
 In several information journeys, query reformulation is a critical step.
 If users don’t get what they’re searching for in the first attempt probably, they will search again with a slightly modified query.
 It will be effortless and convenient for them if the initial search term doesn’t get erased in the search box.

 5. Auto-Suggestion Feature:

 - Implement useful auto-suggestions.
 Terribly designed auto-suggestions can mislead and confuse users.
 Employ a spelling auto-corrections, identification of root words, and predictive text to enhance the tool.

 - Provide speedy auto-suggestions, as it should appear as soon as the 3rd character is entered.
 It will present immediate usefulness and decrease data entry efforts of the user.

 - Information should not appear overwhelming.

 - Feature the differences between information that was input by the user and the suggested one.

 For creating any profitable site, the search is the critical element.
 Users prefer smooth and convenient experiences when looking for and learning about things.
 Further, typically they make swift decisions about the site’s utility with the quality of one or couple of sets of search returns.
 A well-designed search facility should benefit users to search quickly and easily what they want.